UNIVERSITIES STUDYING SLAVERY (USS)

 The group, however, quickly expanded.
 As we reached out to other Virginia schools, it became clear that there was significant statewide interest.
 The consortium rapidly grew to include many other colleges and universities in the state: Norfolk State University, Virginia Military Institute, Hampton University, Virginia Union University, Virginia Commonwealth University, Virginia University Lynchburg, Longwood University, and Virginia Polytechnic Institute and State University (Virginia Tech).

-In December 2015, Georgetown University’s recently formed slavery working group joined the consortium and we decided that there was a great opportunity here to reach well beyond Virginia’s boundaries.
-The group was expanded and renamed “Universities Studying Slavery,” and is now open to any school contemplating or already investigating its own history as it relates to slavery.
+In December 2015, Georgetown University’s recently formed slavery working group joined the consortium and we decided that there was a great opportunity here to reach well beyond Virginia’s boundaries while also creating a more formal collective.
+The group was expanded and renamed “Universities Studying Slavery,” and is now open to any school contemplating or already investigating its own history as it relates to slavery or racism.

 Universities Studying Slavery (USS) is dedicated to organizing multi-institutional collaboration as part of an effort to facilitate mutual support in the pursuit of common goals around the core theme of “Universities Studying Slavery.”
 USS additionally allows participating institutions to work together as they address both historical and contemporary issues dealing with race and inequality in higher education and in university communities as well as the complicated legacies of slavery in modern American society.
-USS will host semi-annual meetings to discuss strategies, collaborate on research, and learn from one another.
+USS hosts semi-annual meetings to discuss strategies, collaborate on research, consider multi-institution systemic repair initiatives, and learn from one another.

-This has now become an exciting opportunity to engage with ongoing efforts nationwide.
+This has now become an exciting opportunity to engage with ongoing efforts both nationwide and internationally.
 We welcome inquiries and participation from any interested higher education institution.